What facilities are open and what facilities are closed?

 For patrons with deluxe or general passes, THPRD will refund a prorated amount from March 13, 2020 when THPRD facilities closed due to the COVID-19 pandemic.
 At this time, we will not be selling passes for the foreseeable future.

-Pass refunds will take up to one month to process.
-We are working on processing refunds and appreciate your patience.
-All refunds should be sent to patrons by August 15, 2020.
-Refunds will be issued as a virtual gift card and credited on your THPRD account.
-If you would prefer a to receive a check for the value of the credit, please contact THPRD at 506-645-6433.
+All refunds were sent to patrons by August 15, 2020.
+Refunds were issued as a virtual gift card and credited on your THPRD account.
+If you would prefer a to receive a check for the value of the credit, please contact THPRD at 503-645-6433.

 What about shelter, fields or facility rentals?